-As required by the Court's Rules, this Notice has been inserted as the first page of the document which has been accepted for electronic filing.
+This Notice has been inserted as the first page of the document which has been accepted for electronic filing.
 It is now taken to be part of that document for the purposes of the proceeding in the Court and contains important information for all parties to that proceeding.
 It must be included in the document served on each of those parties.